A Scalable Pipeline for Enabling Non-Verbal Speech Generation and Understanding: NonVerbalSpeech-38K Dataset

 \section{NonVerbalSpeech-38K Dataset}

-Using the proposed NonVerbalSpeech-38K pipeline, we construct the NonVerbalSpeech-38K dataset from a large collection of speech data crawled from diverse online sources.
+Using the proposed NonVerbalSpeech-38K pipeline, we construct the NonVerbalSpeech-38K dataset from a large colillection of speech data crawled from diverse online sources (Table~\ref{tab:source_hours_final_samples}).
 This diversity ensures coverage of a wide range of natural speaking styles and, importantly, includes rich and varied non-verbal phonemes.
+Radio dramas, comedy sketches, and cartoons contribute the most data, while movies and audiobooks yield the highest processing conversion rates, suggesting richness in non-verbal content.
 The resulting durations mostly fall within the range of 3 to 30 seconds (Figure~\ref{fig: dur-dist}), primarily because the Emilia~\cite{he2024emilia} pipeline segments speech clips into chunks of 3–30 seconds.
 This segmentation operation also explains the peak near 30 seconds.
 Some segments slightly exceeding 30 seconds arise during Step~3 of the NonVerbalSpeech-38K pipeline (Algorithm~\ref{alg:nearest_speech}), where non-verbal segments that do not fall within any speech region but are within a 1-second distance threshold are merged with the nearest speech region to maintain contextual continuity.

+\textbf{Limitations}: We observe a language imbalance in the current dataset, because the original source datasets are predominantly in Chinese, rather than due to limitations of our pipeline.
+In fact, our frame-level detection model is trained exclusively on English data, yet it demonstrates strong generalization performance on the Chinese test set.
+Moreover, since the majority of samples in our dataset are in Chinese, this further substantiates the robustness and cross-lingual generalization ability of the proposed detection model.
+Thanks to our fully automatic and scalable pipeline, further expansion of the dataset is feasible, and future work will continue to increase both its size and language coverage, helping to mitigate the current language imbalance.

+\textbf{License}: Our dataset has been publicly released with the following declaration: ``The NVS-38K dataset does not hold the copyrights of the audio files it contains; copyright ownership remains with the original creators.
+The dataset is made available solely for non-commercial research purposes under the Creative Commons Attribution–NonCommercial 4.0 International (CC BY-NC 4.0) license".
+We hope that releasing this dataset will facilitate further research on non-verbal speech.